Contracting: Beyond the Basics

 Who Should Attend:

 This supply management contracting course is ideal for experienced purchasing and supply management professionals who want to improve how they analyze and draft various types of contracts.
 Participants should have fundamental knowledge of business contracts, purchasing law and the UCC prior to attending this course.
-Please have a calculator.

 Terms And Conditions